karanmistry0/Sentiment_Analysis/README.md

 - Scikit-learn (Machine Learning Models)
 - Matplotlib, Seaborn (Data Visualization)

-## 📷 Project Screenshots
-(Screenshots of the solution running should be added here.)

 ## 📊 Data Presentation
 The results are visualized using:
 - Confusion Matrix